 If you are a very active family with a garden, a lot of time and love to give, and you’re looking for a dog to go with your long walks, bike rides, and hikes, the Vizsla might be a perfect fit.
 These dogs are very loving, child-friendly, and focused on humans.
 This dog is not for families who lack time and commitment, but otherwise, they can become excellent family members.

 Other than looking great, Poodles are also intelligent, friendly, and easy to train.
 They love adventures, games, and playing with kids.
 A huge advantage of the poodle is that even allergic people can share a life with them since they don’t lose hair.

 This tiny furry friend is perfect if you’re searching for a breed that is happy in a small apartment.
-Pugs quickly adapt to all situations, love humans and children.
+Pugs quickly adapt to all situations and love humans, including children.
 They are somewhat active and very curious, but they don’t need endless walks.
-They are not the easiest to train and bark sometimes, but they make up for that with a lot of charm.
+They are not the easiest to train and can bark sometimes, but they make up for that with a lot of charm.

 These giant furry dogs are intelligent, loyal, devoted, and adorable.
 They are famous for being good, patient, and easy to train companions.
 While they are not intensely active, they need a lot of space for moving their huge bodies.

 There are many great family breeds, but you should take your time and assess the situation and characteristics of your family.
 In this way, you can come up with a wise breed choice.
 This dog will be by your side for many years.
 After you make your choice, it’s time to search for the right breeder to make your dream come true.
 We wish you good luck with this very exciting step!

 If you need help to transport your new furry family member to your home, you can use the professional drivers of CitizenShipper.
 You can post the details of your pet travel on the online marketplace, and drivers who are experienced in dog shipping and working with breeders will contact you with quotes.
 You can choose the driver who fits you and your puppy the best, so it can arrive safely to your family.